Brian Wilson: 1966–1968: "Good Vibrations", Smile, and home studio transition

 Wilson met Derek Taylor, the Beatles' former press officer, who became the Beach Boys' publicist in 1966.
 At Wilson's request, Taylor launched a media campaign to elevate his public image, promoting him as a "genius".
 Taylor's reputation and outreach bolstered the critical success of Pet Sounds in the UK.
 However, Wilson later expressed resentment toward the "genius" label, which he felt heightened unrealistic expectations for his work.
-Bandmates including Mike Love and Carl Wilson also grew frustrated as media coverage increasingly centered on Wilson, overshadowing the group's collaborative efforts.
+Bandmates including Mike Love and Carl Wilson also grew frustrated as media coverage increasingly centered on Wilson and overshadowed the group's collaborative efforts.

 Through late 1966, Wilson worked extensively on the Beach Boys' single "Good Vibrations", which topped the U.S. charts in December, and began collaborating with session musician Van Dyke Parks on Smile, the planned follow-up to Pet Sounds.
 Wilson touted Smile as a "teenage symphony to God" and his expanding circle increasingly influenced his business and creative affairs.
-Parks said that, eventually, "it wasn't just Brian and me in a room; it was Brian and me ... and all kinds of self-interested people pulling him in various directions."
-Television producer David Oppenheim, who visited Wilson's home while filming the 1967 documentary Inside Pop: The Rock Revolution, characterized the environment as "a playpen of irresponsible people".

-Bel Air, Los Angeles, to which Wilson relocated in April 1967 and set up a home studio.

 Smile was never finished, due in large part to Wilson's worsening mental condition and exhaustion.
-Associates often cite late 1966 as a turning point, coinciding with erratic behavior during sessions for the track "Fire" (or "Mrs. O'Leary's Cow").
 In April 1967, Wilson and his wife relocated to a newly purchased mansion on 10452 Bellagio Road in Bel Air.
 (Note: Marilyn cited Wilson's desire for a larger home, while Badman writes that the move aimed to distance them from his entourage of "hanger-ons".
 Marilyn later installed security measures, including a brick wall and electronic gate.)
 There, Wilson began constructing a personal home studio.
 By this time, most of his recent associates had departed or been excluded from his life.

 When I was younger, I was a real competitor.
 Then as I got older, I said, "Is it worth the bullshit?
 To compete like that?"
 And I said, "Nah."
 For a while there, I just said, "Hey, I'm going to coast.
 I'm going to make real nice music.
 Nothing competitive."